6. Prevention of Cruelty to Animals Act, 1960: A Complete Guide to Animal Welfare in India

 • Ensure compliance with all regulatory requirements, applicable rules, guidelines, and laws.

 The Prevention of Cruelty to Animals Act, 1960 established the CPCSEA, a government agency.
 Founded in 1964, it was revived in 1998 under Maneka Gandhi’s leadership (Union Minister of State for Social Justice and Empowerment).
+The CPCSEA is the apex body for regulating animal experimentation in India.

 1. Ensure registration of facilities engaged in breeding or experimenting on animals.